-The Convenor will invite the appellant or the person accompanying them to present their case.
+The Chair will invite the appellant or the person accompanying them into the hearing to present their case.

-The Panel will ask questions of the appellant or the person accompanying them and of any witness(es).
+The Appeal Panel will ask questions of the appellant or the person accompanying them.
 The appellant or the person accompanying them will have the right to ask questions of any members of the appeal panel at the hearing.